Nick Gordon Player Props: Twins vs. White Sox

-Nick Gordon -- 0-for-3 in his most recent game -- will be in action for the Minnesota Twins versus the Chicago White Sox, with Dylan Cease on the mound, on April 10 at 2:10 PM ET.
+After going 0-for-4 in his last game, Nick Gordon and the Minnesota Twins take on the Chicago White Sox (who will hand the ball to Lance Lynn) at 7:40 PM ET on Tuesday.

-In his most recent game he had a hitless showing (0-for-3) against the Astros.
+In his previous game he had a hitless performance (0-for-4) against the White Sox.

 Nick Gordon Game Info & Props vs. the White Sox